callme-pantera/CSL-Prototype/documentation/README.md

 <br>

 # Installation and Configuration
 Before I actually began the project, I wanted to install and configure all the necessary software, ISO files, etc., so that everything was ready for the CSL.
-The goal was to prepare everything in advance and save time during the different stages of the project.
+The goal was to prepare everything in advance and save time during the different stages of the project.<br>

 ## Proxmox
 For the Proxmox installation and configuration, I used the [documentation](https://www.proxmox.com/en/proxmox-virtual-environment/get-started) provided by Proxmox themselves and followed it step by step.
 Keep in mind to read carefully and not just click through—take the time to understand each step.